-For enforcement pursuant to EU Regulation 1215/2012, EC Regulation 44/2001 and the Lugano Convention, those instruments themselves specify that they apply to judgments "whatever the judgment may be called, including a decree, order, decision or writ of execution, as well as a decision on the determination of costs or expenses by an officer of the court".
+For enforcement pursuant to EU Regulation 1215/2012, EC Regulation 44/2001, the Lugano Convention and the Hague

+Convention, those instruments themselves specify that they apply to judgments "whatever the judgment may be called, including a decree, order, decision or writ of execution, as well as a decision on the determination of costs or expenses by an officer of the court".
 Accordingly, what constitutes a judgment under those instruments is broad and includes orders or judgments in the nature of injunctions and costs determinations.